It’s safe to say there were a lot of things about pregnancy, birth, postpartum healing, and motherhood that surprised me.

 Until next week,

 P.S. – It’s beyond the scope of today’s article, but I also want to remind you that there are nutritional factors that play a role in the recovery of your muscles, connective tissues, and in healing perineal injury or C-section incisions.
 A BIG player in this are the amino acids glycine and proline, which are found in abundance in the collagen-rich tissues of animal foods (like both broth and slow-cooked, tough cuts of meat).
 Refer to chapters 3 and 12 of Real Food for Pregnancy for a deep dive into the vital role of these foods in pregnancy and postpartum health.
+Ideally, preparing for postpartum recovery includes a plan for how you will nourish yourself.
+My post on real food postpartum recovery meals offers plenty of tips and 50+ recipes, so you can stock your freezer and/or outsource some cooking to friends/family.

 You can have a smoother recovery from pregnancy and childbirth; it just takes a higher level of rest, recovery, and nutritional repletion than Western culture acknowledges.